Title: The Artist and the Model (El artista y la modelo)

 Trueba, filming in black and white to create the illusion of this period in history (and because he wants to be arty), is as patient as he expect his audience to be.
 The bond between the two takes weeks to develop.
 This is not some American action pic with its one-night stands.
 Cros is careful to state that his wife Léa has had the best body he knows, but appreciates the way young Mercé brings back memories of a more youthful time.
 Cros takes the time to tutor Mercé, whom he calls a country girl (forgetting that he lives in an Idyllic, rustic area himself), the most involving lesson being a comprehensive analysis of a Rembrandt drawing about a family unit surrounding and aiding a child to walk.
 His aperçu is that the Rembrandt is connected to real life, a connection he in his old age appears to have lost.

 Humor injects itself here and there.
 A gaggle of eight-year-old boys and girls, fascinated by rumors that a naked woman is living in the artist’s home, sneak up to get a look.
-María, an elderly woman in the household wearing large round eyeglasses, comes up with some innocent, amusing remarks about the idea of posing in the nude.
+María, an elderly woman in the household wearing large round eyeglasses, comes up with some innocent, amusing remarks about the idea of posing.
 Daniel Vilar behind the camera captures nature in the raw, a cabin surrounded by trees, birds and mountains, all of God’s creations albeit those which are secondary to a woman’s body…and olive oil.

 Rated R. 104 minutes © 2013 by Harvey Karten, Member, New York Film Critics Online